elyor0529/requests/README.md

 ```

-Or everything goes into one functional option.
+Or configure everything in one function.

 ```go